MicrosoftDocs/sdk-api/sdk-api-src/content/lmshare/nf-lmshare-netfileclose.md

 ---
-UID: The unique id of the API.
-title: The title of the API.
-author: Authoring type of the API(ie windows-driver-content)
-description: Description of API
+UID: NF:lmshare.NetFileClose
+title: NetFileClose function
+author: windows-sdk-content
+description: Forces a resource to close.
+This function can be used when an error prevents closure by any other means.
+You should use NetFileClose with caution because it does not write data cached on the client system to the file before closing the file.
-old-location:
+old-location: fs\netfileclose.htm
-old-project:
+old-project: NetShare
-ms.assetid: The MSDN ID of the API ms.author: The Author of the API ms.date: The date of API publishing ms.keywords: ms.prod: windows-hardware ms.technology: windows-devices ms.topic: The topic type of the API (ie enum) req.header: The main header of the API req.include-header: The included headers of the API req.target-type: req.target-min-winverclnt: req.target-min-winversvr: req.kmdf-ver: req.umdf-ver: req.ddi-compliance:
+ms.assetid: 36a5f464-fec3-4b4f-91c3-447ff5ff70af
+ms.author: windowssdkdev
+ms.date: 02/15/2018
+ms.keywords: NetFileClose, NetFileClose function [Files], _win32_netfileclose, fs.netfileclose, lmshare/NetFileClose, netmgmt.netfileclose
+ms.prod: windows
+ms.technology: windows-sdk
+ms.topic: function
+req.header: lmshare.h
+req.include-header: Lm.h
+req.target-type: Windows
+req.target-min-winverclnt: Windows XP [desktop apps only] req.target-min-winversvr: Windows Server 2003 [desktop apps only] req.kmdf-ver: req.umdf-ver:
+req.ddi-compliance: